NoahIsARider/ZhituCareer/README.md

 ZhiTuCareer+ employs a modular architecture where agents are integrated with Playwright for enhanced market analysis and job recommendations.

+- **User Profile Agent**: Handles user information processing, ensuring that user profiles are accurately maintained and updated.
+- **Job Matching Agent**: Processes job recommendations by analyzing user profiles and matching them with suitable job opportunities.
-- **Market Analysis Agent**: Utilizes Playwright to scrape and analyze market trends, providing real-time insights.
+- **Market Analysis Agent**: Utilizes Playwright to scrape and analyze market trends, providing real-time insights that inform job recommendations and career advice.
+- **Course Matching Agent**: Suggests relevant courses and educational resources aligned with user career goals, enhancing skill development.
-- **Job Recommendation Agent**: Leverages AI to match user profiles with suitable job opportunities.
+- **Job Recommendation Agent**: Leverages AI to match user profiles with suitable job opportunities, ensuring personalized job suggestions.

 This integration allows for dynamic data collection and processing, ensuring users receive the most relevant and up-to-date information.
 ## Usage